 - Find time for just for the two of you each week.
 This could be doing all kinds of things – playing sport, going for an after-dinner walk together, having a regular coffee date, playing cards or games, or whatever you enjoy as a couple.

 - Make time for fun experiences as a couple.
 For example, if your child is old enough, he might be able to spend the weekend at a friend’s house or at grandma’s while you have a mini-break.

 - Spend time together at home.
-For example, you could make a date to have a special dinner, watch a favourite movie or put on your favourite music while your child’s in his room or has a friend visiting.
+For example, you could make a date to have a special dinner, watch a favourite movie or put on your favourite music while your child is in his room or has a friend visiting.

 Staying healthy and well

 Your physical and mental wellbeing is vital to your ability to keep up with your family.
-But physical and mental health doesn’t just happen – you have to look after yourself if you want to stay happy and healthy.
+But physical and mental health doesn’t just happen – you have to look after yourself.

 Staying positive and keeping things in perspective might help you get through some of the ups and downs of parenting teenagers.
 If you’re having a bad day, or a fight with your child, you could try asking yourself, ‘Do we really need to fight about this?
 Can I let this one go?’.

 Positive self-talk can also help you feel less stressed and happier.
 For example, if your child offers to help someone out, you might say to yourself, ‘Nice – I’m glad I’ve taught my child to think about others like that’.
 It’s time to congratulate yourself on all the good work you’ve done to get your child to this stage.

 Physical activity is important for many parts of your life, and 30 minutes a day is what you need to keep you physically and mentally healthy.
 It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask a friend if they want to play tennis or go for a bike ride.